-4.6 Managing Application Settings
+4.6 Managing application settings

 This section describes how continuous compliance application settings can be managed.
+Visit API calls for masking administration118 to see the supported types of administrative APIs.

 4.6.1 The Application Settings screen

 Application Settings allows an administrator to change the Delphix Continuous Compliance Engine settings.
 Presently there are 12 categories of settings: